lupyuen/lupyuen.github.io/src/unicorn2.md

 The fault happens __only in Unicorn Emulator__, not on PinePhone.
 So it might be caused by our configuration of Unicorn Emulator.

 We'll come back to this in a while.
-First we talk about the rest of the NuttX Boot Process...
+First we talk about the rest of the NuttX Boot Sequence...

 ![NuttX Terminal on PinePhone](https://lupyuen.github.io/images/terminal-title.jpg)